TCleard/PredictionReconciliationNetwork/README.md

 }
 ```
-Note : You don't need to take care of the Input.**tick** value this time, as it is automatically set by the lib.
+Note : You don't need to take care of the Input.**tick** value, as it is automatically set by the lib.

 ### NetworkHandler
 The NetworkHandler is where the magic happens (almost).